UWE-AI-GROUP/GRAIMATTER-TEST/WP2/tools.md

 * Distribution: no distributions available
 * Popularity: 11 stars; 1 contributor
 * Versioning: no tags have been generated to assign version numbers (and there is no version tagged as a release)
 * Description: Provides 10 black-box and white-box (partial and shadow) inference attacks including membership inference, model inversion, attribute inference, and model extraction introduced in [Liu et al. (2022)](https://www.usenix.org/conference/usenixsecurity22/presentation/liu-yugeng).
 For white-box membership inference, they provide 4 inputs to the attack model, which the paper says is similar to the one used by ML Privacy Meter, including the classification loss, last layer gradients, and one-hot encoding of its true label. they feed each input into a different neural network, and then concatenate the resulting embeddings as input to another neural network.
+Reports the F1, AUC, and accuracy as metrics.
 Includes differential privacy through PyTorch [Opacus](https://github.com/pytorch/opacus).
-  - The tool expects a PyTorch neural network model.
+  - The tool expects a PyTorch neural network model and the data loaded using a [DataLoader](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html).
+* Notes: the tutorial/readme is not very clear; if using the UTKFace data suggested for testing (requires manual downloading), there is an error in one of the data files, which can be fixed by deleting line 4172 from `landmark_list_part2.txt`.
+To train the base model, shadow model, and run an attack on that dataset: `python demo.py --train_model --train_shadow`

 ---------------------